What Paperwork Do You Need for Car Finance?

-Choose the bank account that you'll use for the monthly payments of your loan and then provide the bank account details in your application.
+Choose the bank account you'll use for the monthly payments of your loan, and then provide the bank account details in your application.
 Include the address of the branch, the sort code, and your account number.

-Your driver’s licence or passport can be used to verify your identity when applying for car finance.
-However, to be on the safe side, secure a driver’s licence first so that the lender knows you have passed the driving test and are legally allowed to drive.
+Your driver’s licence is the primary ID used to verify your identity when applying for car finance.
+While other lenders might accept other IDs from applicants who don't have driver's licences yet, be on the safe side, and secure one first.
+This allows the lender to know you have passed the driving test and are legally allowed to drive.

-If you’ve lost your licence or sent it back to the DVLA, then you can use your passport.
+If you’ve lost your licence or sent it back to the DVLA, then some lenders may allow you to use your passport.
 Do note that the financing company will get in touch with the DVLA to check and confirm whether you truly have a driver’s licence or not.

 Proof of Address